reactioncommerce/reaction-docs/guidelines/faqs.md

 Our intent is that the anyone in the community can stand up for this code, and direct people who're unaware to this document.
 If that doesn't work, or if you need more help, you can contact <mailto:conduct@reactioncommerce.com>.
 For more details please see our [Reporting Guidelines](/guidelines/reporting-guide.md).

 ## Why do we need a Code of Conduct?
-Everyone knows not to be a jerk.
+Everyone knows not to be a jerk

 Sadly, not everyone knows this.